 October is a perfect time to enjoy a fall festival, go apple picking, plan for the holidays — and make sure your home is safe from fires.
 Each year, local fire departments host, as do many others across the country, a Fire Prevention Week Open House.
-This year, national Fire Prevention Week runs October 7-13, 2018.
-Local events related to this take place primarily on Saturdays, October 6 and October 13, 2018.
+This year, national Fire Prevention Week runs October 6-12, 2019.
+Local events related to this campaign in Northern Virginia take place primarily the weekends of Oct.
+5-6 and Oct.
+12-13, 2019.
 At various fire stations (see below for details), firefighters and paramedics will have displays and activities emphasizing fire and life safety.

 The events serve to remind the public about common causes of home fires — such as cooking, heating units, and smoking — and the importance of having working smoke detectors (and checking them frequently), and having a safety plan in place.
-The theme of the 2018 Fire Prevention Week is “Look, Listen, Learn.
-Be Aware.
-Fire Can Happen Anywhere.”
+The theme of the 2019 Fire Prevention Week is “Not every hero wears a cape: Plan and practice your escape.”

+Having an escape plan is important no matter where you live or what type of home it is.
 Every year, the majority of fire deaths in North America happen at home.
 Since today’s home fires burn faster than ever, this means in a typical home, you may have as little as one to two minutes to escape safely from the time the smoke alarm sounds.
 The National Fire Prevention Association promotes Fire Prevention Week as a time for people to think ahead.
-You can help ensure your family’s safety by having a home fire escape plan, making sure your smoke alarms work well, and being careful with cooking and heating equipment.
+You can help ensure your family’s safety by having a home fire escape plan, and also making sure your smoke alarms work well, and being careful with cooking and heating equipment.

-Although Fire Prevention Week is sponsored by the National Fire Prevention Association, but each community fire station celebrates in its own way.
-Below we highlight just a few of the celebrations as examples taking place at local volunteer fire departments (VFD) in Fairfax and nearby areas.
+Although Fire Prevention Week is sponsored by the National Fire Prevention Association, each community fire station celebrates in its own way.
+Below we highlight just a few of the celebrations as examples taking place at local volunteer fire departments (VFD) in Fairfax County and nearby areas in Northern Virginia.
 All open house events are free and open to the community at large.
 Check with your local fire station for other events.